Who wins the Paolo Banchero vs. Jayson Tatum matchup in tonight's game?

 Paolo Banchero & the Magic

-- The Magic put up 114.0 points per game (16th in league) while giving up 108.9 per contest (third in NBA).
-They have a +118 scoring differential and outscore opponents by 5.1 points per game.
+- The Magic put up 113.9 points per game (18th in league) while allowing 109.7 per outing (fifth in NBA).
+They have a +101 scoring differential and outscore opponents by 4.2 points per game.

-- Orlando wins the rebound battle by an average of 3.2 boards.
-It collects 43.5 rebounds per game (20th in league) compared to its opponents' 40.3.
+- Orlando wins the rebound battle by 3.5 boards on average.
+It records 43.6 rebounds per game, 18th in the league, while its opponents pull down 40.1.

+- The Magic knock down 10.2 three-pointers per game (29th in the league), 1.6 fewer than their opponents.

 Watch the NBA on Max with the B/R Sports Add-On